 This vital sector of the health care industry and senior living needs significant investments to expand access and support our workforce, services, and infrastructure.
-There is a critical need for adequate capital in the U.S. health care system, and specifically long term care, for it to function efficiently and effectively.
+There is a critical need for access to adequate capital in the U.S. health care system, and specifically long term care, for it to function efficiently and effectively.
 With a rapidly growing elderly population, now is the time for federal policymakers to incentivize investment in long term care and advance public-private partnerships.
-We fear this bill would do the opposite, repelling investors, and restricting access to high-quality care.

-We support financial transparency, ensuring federal dollars are being used appropriately, and proper accountability if they are not.
-However, neither ownership nor line items on a budget sheet prove whether a health care provider is committed to its patients.
+We support financial transparency, ensuring federal and state dollars are being used appropriately, and proper accountability if they are not.
+However, neither ownership nor line items on a financial statement prove whether a health care provider is committed to its patients.
 To truly transform long term care, we must focus on supportive solutions that help address the growing caregiver shortage and chronic government underfunding.
 Meanwhile, we believe accountability can be achieved by incentivizing providers and investors across the health care spectrum to focus on the metrics that matter for their patients and residents' quality of life.